mamirpanah/telegram-alerts/README.md

 ```
 from flask_restful import Resource
 from restapi.util import jsonify
+import telebot
+import os
+from flask import request

+bot = telebot.TeleBot(os.environ["TELEGRAM_TOKEN"], parse_mode=None)

 class UserResource(Resource):

 	def get(self, user_id=None):
 		"""
-		GET /users --> Get list of users.
+		GET /telegramalerts --> Get list of users.
-		GET /users/<user_id> --> Get the user.
 		"""
-		if user_id is None:
-			return jsonify({
-			"users": "test without user_id"
-			})
-		else:
-			return jsonify({
-			"users": "test with user_id"
-			})
+		pass

 	def post(self):
 		"""
-		POST /users --> Create new user.
+		POST /telegramalerts --> Send new alerts.
-		POST /users/<user_id> --> Not allowed.
 		"""
-		pass
+		data = request.get_json(force=True)
+		chat_id = data.get("chatID",None)
+		message = data.get("msg",None)
+		bot.send_message(chat_id=chat_id, text=message)
+		return jsonify({
+			"quote": message
+			})

 	def patch(self, user_id):
 		"""
-		PATCH /users --> Not allowed.
+		PATCH /telegramalerts --> Not allowed.
-		PATCH /users/<user_id> --> Update the user.
 		"""
 		pass

 	def delete(self, user_id):
 		"""
-		DELETE /users --> Not allowed.
+		DELETE /telegramalerts --> Not allowed.
-		DELETE /users/<user_id> --> Delete the user.
 		"""
 		pass
 ```

-In step 3 we called UserResource as the class for GET requests, now with modifying get definition you can call other functions to do whatever you want and finally take back a response, it means you can import other packages in user.py file and use them in "get" method definition by calling
+In step 3 we called UserResource as the class for POST requests, now with modifying post definition you can call other functions to do whatever you want and finally take back a response, it means you can import other packages in user.py file and use them in "post" method definition by calling it.
+For example, we have imported `import telebot` and created an instance of the bot `bot = telebot.TeleBot(os.environ["TELEGRAM_TOKEN"], parse_mode=None)` and for every post requests coming to our api the function `bot.send_message(chat_id=chat_id, text=message)` is called with "chat_id" that is the ID of Telegram channel that you want to send alerts, and the "message" is the body content of the alert.

 Finally to test the created api: